seanoliver/seanoliver/README.md

 # 👋 Hey, I’m Sean

-I’m a frontend-focused software engineer and AI builder based in San Francisco.
-After a decade in tech at companies like LinkedIn, Lyft, and Square, I transitioned from product marketing into full-time software development — building AI-powered applications, cross-platform tools, and thoughtful user experiences.
+I’m a frontend-focused software engineer and AI builder at **Supabase**, working on **growth and activation**.
+I’ve spent over a decade building and scaling products across companies like LinkedIn, Lyft, and Square — blending product thinking, UX, and engineering to drive impact.

-Right now, I'm especially focused on:
+Right now, I’m especially focused on:
-- 🧠 Designing seamless human-AI interactions for real-world use cases
+- 🧠 Designing seamless human–AI interactions for real-world use cases
 - ⚛️ Building performant, polished UIs with React, Next.js, and React Native
 - 🛠️ Shipping indie products and open-source tools that blend utility with great UX
 - 🚀 Learning fast, iterating publicly, and sharing the journey